igorklopov/enclose/README.md

 Hence, your sources are not required to execute the box, and they are not packaged.

-No. Due to JavaScript dynamic nature, optimized native code is generated using information, collected at run-time.
-Without that run-time info EncloseJS can generate only "unoptimized" code.
+No. Optimized native code can be generated only at run-time, using information collected at run-time.
+Without that information EncloseJS can generate only "unoptimized" code.
+It runs about
-It runs about 2x slower, than optimized one.
+2x slower, than optimized one.

 Also, io.js code is put inside the box
-(along with your code) to support all io.js low level functionality for your application at run-time.
+(along with your code) to support io.js
+API for your application at run-time.
 This increases output file size.

 So, this is not that static compilation we used to know.
 But nevertheless you